View Space: Learning Representation across Arbitrary Graphs

-Thus, static aggregation can be viewed as a special case of linear GVT.
-This perspective explains why static aggregations (e.g., neighborhood averaging) apply consistently across \revised{arbitrary} graphs---they are instances of GVT, \revised{which is fully inductive as shown} in \Cref{sec:view_space}.
-Thus, learning a linear GVT can be seen as a data-driven search for an effective aggregation, and \revised{its inference on} another graph amounts to \revised{adopting} the learned knowledge of what constitutes an effective aggregation.
+That is, static aggregation can be viewed as a special case of linear GVT.
+This explains why static aggregations (e.g., neighborhood averaging) apply consistently across \revised{arbitrary} graphs---they are instances of GVT, \revised{which is fully inductive as shown} in \Cref{sec:view_space}.
+Learning a linear GVT can be seen as a data-driven search for an effective aggregation, and \revised{its inference on} another graph amounts to \revised{adopting} the learned knowledge of what constitutes an effective aggregation.